kent-map/dickens/docs/20c-wellshg-biography.md

-Note to Michelle: the images shown in the article are Spade House and Spade House 2.

 # Herbert George Wells (H.G Wells) (1866-1946)

 **Publications of Interest:** _The Sea Lady_ (1902), _Kipps_ (1905) and _The History of Mr. Polly_ (1910)